mohsen-ameli/dotfiles/README.md

 latex:
 https://mathjiajia.github.io/vscode-and-latex/

-If an app is blury, add this line to the "exec" option of the app found in either /usr/share/applications or /usr/share/local/applications --enable-features=UseOzonePlatform --ozone-platform=wayland
+To force an app to use wayland, add this line to the "exec" option of the app found in either /usr/share/applications or /usr/share/local/applications --enable-features=UseOzonePlatform --ozone-platform=wayland